mgheorghe/DASH/documentation/general/program-scale-testing-requirements/hero-implementation-details.md

 Run the CPS

-Provided each component of hero test was ran in isolation before it should all work when combined and provide performance numbers usually lower than the standalone CPS numbers
+Provided each component of hero test was run in isolation before it should all work when combined and provide performance numbers usually lower than the standalone CPS numbers

 ### Loss